Nevada Residential Lease Agreement

 Landlord and Emergency Contact Information

 Nevada leases must contain the name and address of the landlord or authorized agent, plus a phone number for an emergency contact located within 60 miles of the rental property.
-This enables smooth communication of any important legal notice.
-The landlord has an obligation to notify the tenant in the event of a change in contact information.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+The landlord has a duty to notify the tenant when contact information changes.

-This contact information is most often written in the lease agreement, for maximum convenience.
-Alternatively, it can be posted as a notice in every elevator and in one conspicuous place on the rental property (two conspicuous places, for properties with no elevator).
+This information is most often written in the lease agreement.
+It also may be posted as a notice in every elevator and in one conspicuous place on the rental property (two conspicuous places, for properties with no elevator).

 Late Fee Disclosure

 Nevada only enforces late fees which are disclosed and agreed in the lease.
-Late fees cannot be more than 5% of the overdue balance, and cannot be stacked with any late fees already charged.
+Late fees cannot be more than 5% of the overdue balance.
+They cannot be stacked with any late fees already charged.
 A late fee can only be calculated off the monthly rent due, without modifications.
 Nevada caps returned check fees at $25.

 This is an example of a late fee clause: